Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: Introduction

 \section{Introduction}

-Future wireless communications are expected to satisfy very high requirements, such as ultra-low latencies, high spectral efficiency (SE), and high energy efficiency (EE), thus presenting a series of new challenges in the 5G and beyond era \cite{2017Key}.
-Massive multiple-input multiple-output (MIMO) is a promising method to support such requirements by setting massive numbers of antennas at the base station (BS).
-This has been proven to significantly increase the throughput of wireless systems \cite{2015Massive}.
-However, It brings a great demand on the radio frequency (RF) chains to realize massive MIMO transmissions by conventional antennas with the fully digital architecture \cite{2014What}, which exposes some problems that cannot be ignored in practice, such as increased fabrication cost \cite{2016PhaseorSwitches}, high power consumption \cite{2017Hybrid,2021EECentralizedDistributed}, limited physical size and shape, and deployment restriction \cite{Hoeher2017A}.
-To this end, some works have focused on the design of antennas to effectively implement massive MIMO systems.
-Recent years witness the increasing interest in an emerging antenna technology named dynamic metasurface antennas (DMAs), which is promising to realize practically massive antenna arrays at the BSs \cite{2021Dynamic6G}.
+Future wireless communications are expected to satisfy very high requirements, such as ultra-low latencies, high spectral efficiency (SE), and ultra-large connection, thus presenting a series of new challenges in the 5th generation (5G) mobile communication technology and beyond era \cite{2017Key}.
+Massive multiple-input multiple-output (MIMO) is a promising method to support such requirements by setting a massive number of antennas at the base station (BS), which has been proven to significantly increase the throughput of wireless systems \cite{2015Massive}.
+However, it brings a great demand on the radio frequency (RF) chains to realize massive MIMO transmissions by conventional antennas with fully digital architectures, which exposes some problems that cannot be ignored in practice, such as increased fabrication cost \cite{2016PhaseorSwitches}, high power consumption \cite{2017Hybrid}, limited physical size and shape, and deployment restriction \cite{Hoeher2017A}.
+To this end, some works have focused on the design of antennas to implement effective massive MIMO systems.
+Recent years have witnessed the increasing interest in an emerging antenna technology named dynamic metasurface antennas (DMAs), which is promising to realize practical massive antenna arrays for future wireless communications \cite{2021Dynamic6G}.